 I think most humans are fully aware that you will be healthier if you “exercise and eat right.”
 But that is so generalized and does not dial in to true health.
 The cost of healthcare continues to rise, and our system is more about sick care than healthcare.
 I heard an interview recently on NPR discussing why more doctors did not prescribe or promote yoga or physical therapy, as the doctors knew it was a better course than pain meds.
 The doctor explained that it was easier and on his time and easier to get paid by insurance in a 5 minute drug consult, than spending 30 minutes diving deeper talking to a patient to see if yoga or physical therapy was an appropriate next step.
 That is our healthcare system today.

-My hope and intention for 2018 is that more and more people will trust themselves, no matter how hard and uncomfortable it may be, and that they will take a leap of faith and try a REAL Bikram yoga class.
+My hope and intention for 2018 is that more and more people will trust themselves, no matter how hard and uncomfortable it may be, and that they will take a leap of faith and try an original hot yoga class.
 It’s not easy, but it is simple, and they’ll be glad they did.

 Let me finish by saying that there are times when you may need to take pain meds.
 (I certainly had to, after my C-sections and hip replacement, but I went off them ASAP!)
 I am not trying to diagnose or tell anyone what is best for them.
 That is up to you.
 But my hope is that our society will choose movement over pain meds, whenever possible, and that people will stop being so scared – and sometimes so lazy – to try something new that may take longer than the ease of taking a pill, but may improve not just a certain injury but also add to whole body health.
 And, what’s better than that?